Chronic wasting disease (CWD) fact sheet

 How would the CFIA respond to an outbreak of CWD in Canada?

 CWD is a "reportable disease" under the Health of Animals Act.
-This means that all suspected cases must be reported to the CFIA for immediate investigation by inspectors.
+This means that all suspected cases must be reported to the CFIA for immediate investigation.

 Owners whose animals are ordered destroyed may be eligible for compensation.

 Why has the CFIA changed its CWD disease response?